AidySun/Java/Spring_Boot/README.md

-# Java Microservices Spring Cloud Developing Services
+# Java Micro-services Spring Cloud Developing Services

-## Intro to Microservices, Spring Boot and Spring Cloud
+## Intro to Micro-services, Spring Boot and Spring Cloud

-### Microservices
+### Micro-services
 #### core characteristics
 * components exposed as services
-* tied to a specific domain (micro in microservice, small scope of the service)
+* tied to a specific domain (micro in micro-service, small scope of the service)
 * loosely coupled
-  * deploy seperately
+  * deploy separately
 * built to tolerate failure
 * delivered continuously via automation
 * built and run by independent teams

-#### Why are microservices architectures popular?
+#### Why are micro-services architectures popular?
   * desire for faster changes
   * need for greater availability
   * motivation for fine-grained scaling